TERREMEMBER/znbase/docs/content/stable/architecture/docdb-replication/replication.md

 ## Follower reads

 Only the tablet leader can process user-facing write and read requests.
-Note that while this is the case for strongly consistent reads, YugabyteDB offers reading from **followers** with relaxed guarantees which is desired in some deployment models.
+Note that while this is the case for strongly consistent reads, ZNbaseDB offers reading from **followers** with relaxed guarantees which is desired in some deployment models.
 All other tablet-peers are called followers and merely replicate data, and are available as hot standbys that can take over quickly in case the leader fails.